nextmv-io/community-apps/README.md

       solve a knapsack problem.
 * [`knapsack-ortools`][knapsack-ortools]: use Python and OR-Tools to solve a knapsack problem.
+* [`knapsack-ortools-csv`][knapsack-ortools-csv]: use Python and OR-Tools to solve a knapsack problem with CSV input/output.
 * [`knapsack-pyomo`][knapsack-pyomo]: use Python and Pyomo to solve a knapsack problem.
 * [`nextroute`][nextroute]: use the Nextmv Go SDK to solve vehicle routing